 Many people find splits and cracks add great character to a carving, however, no one wants a major crack to form on the face of a bear!
 So here are a few techniques we are using to prevent just that...

-Another technique is one we do for all of our carvings.
+>Another technique is one we do for all of our carvings.
 We apply two to three coats of a marine grade spar urethane.
 The first coat is applied very liberally to really soak into the wood.
 This penetrates into the piece and helps hold the grain together.
 The clear gloss finish is used on most pieces as it gives a nice shiny look, but semi-gloss and satin are also available.
 Whether your carving is placed indoors or outdoors, it will begin to "weather", or fade.
-Apply one coat of the same urethane every year or two.
+Apply one coat of the same urethane every 1-3 years.
 This will instantly give your carving new life and longevity.

 If you would like us to help maintain your piece over the years or if you have any questions at all, please contact us!